jeremytammik/tbc/a/1932_symb_inst_ole_journal.md

 **Answer:** This is a prime case for [extensible storage](https://thebuildingcoder.typepad.com/blog/about-the-author.html#5.23) in my opinion.
 Make a new schema and save the `UniqueId` of the view into it.
 Users will delete that view, though, and if it doesn’t file into the project browser correctly, there will be push back.
-Expect to delete and recreate the view often (even mid session).
+Expect to delete and recreate the view often (even mid-session).
 Also, ensure that you have good product documentation on why this is in the file, and how it can be worked with, and the like.
 Otherwise you will have a LOT of support cases around the feature.